Geborgen/nordic-souls/README.md

 - Antivirus reports a virus:
   - Windows 10/11 may automatically quarantine a key file that is needed for MO2.
 You can fix this by [adding an exclusion for MO2 in windows defender](https://www.thewindowsclub.com/exclude-a-folder-from-windows-security-scan).
 - Unable to download `Data_ccXXXXX - *.bsa` or `*.esp`:
   - Go back to [this section](#installing-cc-content) and make sure all CC content is installed.
-If it is, and you have verified your game files, and you are on a legal copy of the game on Steam, then there is likely an error on Wabbajack or Bethesda's end and you will have to wait.
+If it is, and you are on a legal copy of the game on Steam, then there is likely an error on Wabbajack or Bethesda's end and you will have to wait.
+- Unable to download `Data_ccBGSSSE037-Curios - *.bsa` or `*.esl`:
+  - This means you have verified integrity through Steam.
+You should delete them from `Steam/steamapps/common/Skyrim Special Edition/Data`, open the game through Steam, and redownload the files through the pop-up.
 - Unable to download `Skyrim_Default.ini`:
   - Go back to the [this section](#steam-setup) section and change your game language to English.